Cystitis - interstitial; IC

 Women are 10 times more likely to have IC than men.

 The exact cause of this condition is unknown.

 Symptoms of IC are chronic.
-They have a tendency to come and go with periods of lesser or worse severity.
+Symptoms tend to come and go with periods of lesser or worse severity.
 Common symptoms include:

-- Bladder pressure or discomfort (mild or severe)
+- Bladder pressure or discomfort (mild to severe)

 - Urge to urinate often